HHACarvalho/debian-squeezed/README.md

 # Debian Squeezed

-A lightweight script that streamlines a fresh Debian KDE installation by removing unnecessary packages and seamlessly installing essential ones.
+A lightweight script that streamlines a fresh Debian KDE installation by: installing essential packages, removing unnecessary ones and configuring your OS.

 ### Running the script